rajop10/Project-Managment-Tool/README.md

 3. Create a backend using Node.js and Express 🛠️
 4. Connect frontend to backend using API calls 🔗
 5. Add task management inside each project 📝
-6. (Optional) Add user login/logout system 🔐
+6. Add user login/logout system 🔐

 ---